TheRedDeveloper/danceflow/README.md

 #### Multiselection

-`s` Select all regex matches in selection
+`s` Select all regex matches in selection or leap ahead if nothing selected

-`⎇s` Split selection for lines
+`⎇s` Split selection for lines or leap back if nothing selected

 `⇧k` Keep selections matching regex